Frequently Asked Questions

 A rubric-based scoring system is used, calibrated to your selected funding stage (Pre-seed, Seed, Series A, Series B+) and sector.
 Each stage has different weighted criteria — for example, team and problem weigh more at Pre-seed, while traction and unit economics dominate at Series A. When you select a sector (e.g. SaaS, Biotech, Consumer), scoring and feedback are further calibrated to what investors in that sector prioritize.
 Your deck is scored across 8 sections; the final VaultScore™ is out of 100.

-Pro reports include four additional scores — VaultMoat™, VaultRisk™, and VaultOps™ are available immediately with no score gate.
-Investor Feed (Lens 5) unlocks when your deck clears all four lens thresholds.
+The full analysis includes four scores: VaultScore™, VaultMoat™, VaultRisk™, and VaultOps™.
+The three deeper modules are available immediately with no VaultScore™ gate.
+Investor Visibility is a separate discovery status based on your stage-calibrated lens status and deal-breaker blockers.
 That lens structure is separate from the funding stage you select for calibration.
-See "What are the five investor lenses on my report?" below.
+See "What are the four investor lenses on my report?" below.

-What are the five investor lenses on my report?
+What are the four investor lenses on my report?

-Pro reports are structured around five investor lenses — each one mapping to a question investors ask when they evaluate a deal.
+The full analysis is structured around four investor lenses, each one mapping to a question investors ask when they evaluate a deal.
 This is separate from the funding stage you select for rubric calibration (Pre-seed, Seed, Series A, etc.).

 Lens 2 — Investor Defensibility: VaultMoat™.
 Available immediately on Pro — no score gate.